quantombone/exemplarsvm/README.md

 $ matlab
 $ addpath(genpath(pwd))
 $ >> [models,M] = esvm_script_train_voc_class('bus');
-# All output has been written to results_directory
+# All output (models, M-matrix, AP curve) has been written to results_directory
 ```

 # Extra: How to run the Exemplar-SVM framework on a cluster?